paucls/katas/20170223-java-pizza-delivery-service/README.md

 As a customer
 I want the system to remember me
 So that I won't need to introduce my personal details for every order

+Other Considerations
+- Pizzas can be ordered in three different sizes: small, medium or large.
+- Customer must provide a delivery address.